 - They mostly try attacking the neck of the prey as it’s the most sensitive point.

 - Female leopards can give birth anytime in the year and usually they give birth to 2-3 cubs at once.

 - Leopards communicate with each other through distinctive calls.

-One of the stubborn members of Big Five family the giant African elephants are very aggressive especially when they are with their babies.
-So, we have kept them 4th in the list.
+One of the stubborn members of the Big Five family the giant African elephants is very aggressive especially when they are with their babies.
+So, we have kept them 4th on the list.

 Once upon a time in Tanzania, there used to be 316,000 elephants residing in Tanzania.
 Now the number has degraded drastically.
 There are only 45,000 remains in the national parks of Tanzania.
 These gentle giants are the biggest land mammals living on the planet.

 Symbolizing love, compassion, bravery, and power these animals are one of the iconic members of the Big Five family.
 Most social animals used to live in groups.
 However, they can be spotted in various national parks of the country but during your Tanzania Safari you can spot large elephants herds at;